 When it comes to working online, a lot can be done remotely on a flexible schedule.
 For example, if you’re a content creator or coder, you can most likely do it whenever it works for you.
 That is, as long as you meet your deadlines.
 If you need to work specific hours, you can still use your break time to do whatever you want.
 That is, as long as you return to your work schedule on time.

-Online learning is slightly different because classes are usually scheduled at specific times, but even so, they are often asynchronous.
-If you want to attend a class, while you need to follow the prescribed timing, often you can fit that timing into your schedule.
+Online learning is slightly different because classes are usually scheduled at specific times.
+Even so, they are often asynchronous.
+While you need to follow the prescribed timing, often you can fit that timing into your schedule.
 Thanks to the flexibility offered, you don’t have to worry about classes that don’t interest you.

 2) Own work/learning environment

 Unless you are a digital nomad and plan to travel while working, you will most likely be working from home.
 That does not mean that you need to buy office furniture to create a “work environment.”
 Rather, you can fit your office into wherever it fits in your life.
 Moreover, you are not tied to your home either.
 You can work at a coffee shop, outdoors, and pretty much anywhere else as long as you have an internet connection.

 From an educational perspective, online learning permits students to take lessons from wherever they wish.
 It also enables schools to reach out to a more extensive network of students beyond geographical limits.
 Online lectures can also record, preserved, and shared for later viewing.
 This allows students to access the instructional materials whenever it is convenient for them.
 As a result, online learning provides students with the flexibility of time and location.